 Here’s a virtual tour of the Santa Justa Elevator and another virtual tour of the stunning views you have from the summit.

 5. National Tile Museum | Museu Nacional do Azulejo

 This unique museum covers the entire history of the azulejo.
 It boasts a dramatic setting, in the 16th century Madre de Deus, a church built in the Manueline style.

 Inside the museum, every inch is covered with azulejos.
 The exhibits are arranged chronologically from the Moorish-influenced tiles of the 16th century to the abstract designs of the 20th century.
 The piece de resistance is a 75 foot long panel depicting Lisbon as it existed before the great earthquake of 1755.

 You can take a virtual tour of the museum here on Google Arts & Culture.
 Make sure you ascend to the top floor to view the grand panorama of Lisbon.
-Here's my own guide to visiting the National Tile Museum.
+Here’s my own guide to visiting Lisbon’s National Tile Museum.

 6. Se Cathedral | Sé de Lisboa